jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

 }
 ```

-These 'openshift.io/e810_*' resources will be requested later in the deployment of TestPMD and TRex.
+These 'openshift.io/e810_*' resources will be requested later in the deployment of TestPMD and TRex (our tests).